joshanthony/joshanthony/README.md

 #### NOW

-- 🏢 Full-stack developer at one of Australia’s largest companies, building software products to help take care of over 2+ million customers
+- 🏢 Full-stack developer at one of Australia’s largest companies, building software products for 2+ million customers
 - 💬 Open to discussing open source projects, ideas and new technologies

 #### BIO